Skip to Content

 Common charges include:

 • Possession of a controlled substance.
-This most common charge means you allegedly possessed an illegal narcotic or a non-prescribed prescription drug.
-Penalties may reach a year in county jail and a maximum $20,000 fine if aggravating factors exist.
+The most common charge, covering illegal narcotics and non-prescribed prescription drugs.
+Penalties can reach one year in county jail and a $20,000 fine if aggravating factors exist.
 A prior violent or serious felony can raise the minimum to three years in prison.

 • Possession for sale of a controlled substance.
-Possession of Schedule I and II narcotics brings felony charges if prosecutors show intent to sell.
-Convictions may lead to up to four years in state prison and $20,000 in fines.
-Aggravating factors may raise fines to $40,000 or more.
+Possession of Schedule I or II narcotics with intent to sell carries felony charges.
+Convictions may result in up to four years in state prison and $20,000 in fines; aggravating factors can push fines to $40,000 or more.

-• Sale, transportation for sale of a controlled substance.
+• Sale or transportation for sale of a controlled substance.
 Selling, transporting, or providing drugs for transportation increases potential sentences further.
-Conviction could add five years to prison time, with fines up to $20,000.
-Aggravating factors increase these penalties, sometimes triggering California’s “three strikes” law, which imposes a minimum 25-year prison sentence for three qualifying convictions.
+Conviction can result in three, four, or five years in prison and fines up to $20,000.
+Aggravating factors increase these penalties and can trigger California’s three-strikes law, which imposes 25 years to life for qualifying third-strike convictions.

-• Prescription Fraud: Illegally obtaining or attempting to obtain prescription drugs, such as by forging a prescription or "doctor shopping."
-This is a “wobbler”; a misdemeanor conviction can result in up to one year in county jail, while a felony conviction can lead to 16 months, two years, or three years in state prison and a fine up to $20,000.
+• Prescription fraud.
+Illegally obtaining or attempting to obtain prescription drugs, such as by forging a prescription or doctor shopping, is a wobbler offense.
+A misdemeanor conviction can result in up to one year in county jail; a felony conviction can lead to 16 months, two, or three years in state prison and a fine up to $20,000.

-• Drug Manufacturing: Producing, compounding, converting, processing, or preparing a controlled substance, often involving setting up or operating a drug lab.
-This is a serious felony, punishable by three, five, or seven years in state prison and a fine up to $50,000.
-Penalties are increased if minors are present, if great bodily injury or death occurs, or if manufacturing large quantities.
+• Drug manufacturing.
+Producing, compounding, converting, processing, or preparing a controlled substance is a serious felony, punishable by three, five, or seven years in state prison and a fine up to $50,000.
+Penalties increase if minors are present, if great bodily injury or death occurs, or if the operation involves large quantities.

-• Drug Distribution: The actual dispensing, delivering, or circulating of controlled substances to others.
-This often involves systematic transactions and is generally charged as a felony.
-Generally a felony punishable by three, four, or five years in prison, with fines up to $20,000.
+• Drug distribution.
+Dispensing, delivering, or circulating controlled substances to others is generally charged as a felony, punishable by three, four, or five years in prison and fines up to $20,000.

-• Drug Trafficking: Transporting large quantities of illegal drugs, especially across state or international borders, which can result in federal charges.
-For a first offense under state law, sentences can range from three to nine years in state prison, with fines up to $20,000.
-Federal penalties can be much harsher, carrying mandatory minimum prison terms, sometimes starting at 10 years or more, depending on the type and weight of the substance.
+• Drug trafficking.
+Transporting large quantities of illegal drugs, especially across state or international borders, can result in federal charges.
+For a first offense under state law, sentences range from three to nine years in state prison with fines up to $20,000.
+Federal penalties are often far harsher, with mandatory minimums that can start at 10 years or more depending on the substance and quantity.

-If you have previous drug convictions, judges may compound penalties on new charges, even for misdemeanors.
-For example, a first conviction may result in a one-year term, but a second could double the penalty depending on the case details.
+The substance involved and the amount can affect the penalty across all of these charges.
+If you have prior drug convictions, judges may compound penalties on new charges, even misdemeanors.
+A second conviction, for example, can double the penalty depending on the case details.

 Impact of Aggravating Circumstances on Drug Charges

-In many situations, courts stack additional charges or circumstances onto drug offenses, increasing the penalties you may face.
-These aggravating circumstances include being charged with other crimes such as murder, robbery, burglary, or assault.
-Each carries its own penalties, which may be served at the same time or one after another.
+Courts frequently stack additional charges onto drug offenses, increasing the penalties you may face.
+Aggravating circumstances include charges for murder, robbery, burglary, or assault.
+Each carries its own penalties that may run concurrently or consecutively.

-Prosecutors in Los Angeles often seek harsher penalties for offenses committed near schools, parks, or playgrounds.
-Courts also consider the quantity of drugs, possession or use of a weapon, or involvement in an organized crime ring.
-Los Angeles County prosecutors often use enhanced sentencing laws, so these factors can quickly turn a misdemeanor into a felony.
-Addressing every detail of your charges helps shape a defense in these cases.
+Los Angeles County prosecutors regularly seek enhanced penalties for offenses committed near schools, parks, or playgrounds.
+Courts also weigh the quantity of drugs, the presence or use of a weapon, and ties to organized criminal activity.
+Under California’s enhanced sentencing laws, these factors can quickly convert a misdemeanor drug charge into a felony.

 Special Considerations for Juvenile Drug Charges

-Youths charged with drug crimes face different consequences than adults.
-The Juvenile Justice and Delinquency Prevention Act offers options like probation, diversion programs, detention, or counseling—each tailored to rehabilitate rather than strictly punish.
-Courts apply these options to encourage a positive future and limit the long-term effects of a juvenile record.
+Youths charged with drug crimes face a separate legal process from adults.
+California’s juvenile justice system, guided by the Juvenile Justice and Delinquency Prevention Act, prioritizes rehabilitation over punishment, offering options like probation, diversion programs, and counseling designed to limit the long-term impact of a juvenile record.

 Common defenses include:

 • Momentary possession.
-In some situations, someone may temporarily transfer drugs to you to avoid their own charges.
-This defense also applies when another person leaves drugs in your home without your knowledge.
-To succeed, you need evidence showing you did not try to hide the drugs or keep law enforcement from finding them.
+Someone may temporarily transfer drugs to you to avoid their own charges, or leave drugs in your home without your knowledge.
+To succeed with this defense, there must be evidence showing you didn’t attempt to hide the drugs or prevent law enforcement from finding them.

 • No possession or control.
-Drug crime arrests often involve group settings, where you might be charged simply because of being nearby.
-You could face arrest because someone else in your group—or in your car—possessed drugs, even if you didn’t know about them.
+Drug arrests often occur in group settings.
+You may be charged simply because you were nearby when someone else in your group or vehicle possessed drugs, even if you had no knowledge of them.

-• Lack of knowledge of the drugs.
+• Lack of knowledge.
 It’s possible to unknowingly possess drugs.
-For example, someone may slip drugs into your bag or ask you to hold something for them, not telling you what it is.
+Someone may slip drugs into your bag or ask you to hold something without disclosing what it is.

-• Valid prescriptions.
-If you possess prescription medication but cannot provide proof at the time of arrest, you could face charges.
-Presenting a valid prescription later may lead to a dismissal.
+• Valid prescription.
+If you possess prescription medication but can’t provide proof at the time of arrest, you could face charges.
+Presenting a valid prescription later may support efforts to have the charge reduced or dismissed.

 • Temporary possession.
-If you only possessed drugs for the purpose of destroying them, you may have a legitimate defense, as long as you did not try to hide or conceal them from law enforcement.
+If you possessed drugs solely for the purpose of destroying them, and didn’t attempt to hide or conceal them from law enforcement, you may have a legitimate defense.

 Continue Reading Read Less